We finally have permission to plant trees on Lowther Hill, so let's do it.

 Thank you for your support!
 With your help, outdoor recreation on Lowther Hill will look a bit like this in a few years:

-We would like to wholeheartedly thank everybody who are making this happening through their donations: Chris Rice, Ruth O'Grady, Iain Macintyre, Julia Williams, Anjo Abelaira, Jon Shutt, Angela Ralph, Leo Capaldi, Jacqui Baggaley, Peter Goodbody, G. Strachan, H P Parke, Martin Queen, Emma Ewan.
-Special thanks to The Conservation Volunteers for their generous donation of 1000 trees.
+We would like to wholeheartedly thank everybody who are making this happening through their donations: Chris Rice, Ruth O'Grady, Iain Macintyre, Julia Williams, Anjo Abelaira, Jon Shutt, Angela Ralph, Leo Capaldi, Jacqui Baggaley, Peter Goodbody, G. Strachan, H P Parke, Martin Queen, Emma Ewan, Scott Morley.
+Special thanks to The Conservation Volunteers for their generous donation of 1000 trees, and to the Woodland Trust for their donation of 300 metres of sheep fencing.